khoedhur/project-2-landing-page/README.md

 This project's goal is to create a landing page using HTML and CSS using tools like Flexbox.

+The project main point is to create a web page from scratch and purposely includes concepts outside the scope of the course to help developers practice their researching skills.

-This project was created on a 15.6" display using 1920x1080.
+This project was created on a 15.6" display using 1920x1080 and does not scale properly on different resolutions or display sizes.

 ## Skills Demonstrated